Deciding Conjugacy of a Rational Relation: Introduction

-Question 2, on the other hand, is more difficult as \emph{a priori} we do not have a bound on the size of a possible common witness.
-The difference between Question 2 and Question 3 is analogous to that between the boundedness and $k$-boundedness questions of weighted automata \cite{Colcombet21}.
-We provide a decision procedure for Question 2.
-This is another main contribution of the paper.
-Our characterisation of conjugacy via common witness, together with this procedure, yields an algorithm for deciding Question 1.
+Question I, on the other hand, is more difficult \emph{a priori} as we do not have a bound on the size of a possible common witness.
+We provide a decision procedure for Question I. This is another main contribution of the article.
+Our characterisation of conjugacy via common witness, together with this procedure, yields an algorithm for deciding conjugacy.

-In the rest of this section, we give an overview of the paper and compare it with related work.
-We begin by recalling the definitions of rational relations and expressions and introduce the conjugacy problem of rational relations.
-The general problem is then reduced to determining the conjugacy of sumfree expressions.
+In the rest of this section, we give an overview of determining the conjugacy of sumfree expressions.
 Subsequently, it is argued that decidability follows from two specific questions (\Cref{qn:kleene} and \Cref{qn:monoid}).
 Finally, we discuss related works.